FB Pixel

 Kumu Maliaʻs uplifting and engaging style welcomes even the littlest dancers into the world of hula.
 Classes include seated hula for infants and toddlers together with their caregivers, as well as classes for elementary aged keiki.
 Children love lomilomi as well as grownups and Kumu Mālia has provided lessons for keiki and their parents to work on each other.
 Best for children up to 10 years old with their parents/caregivers.
 30min to 1hr sessions recommended for groups of up to 30 participants.

-Waimea Valley Waterfall activity: Oahu’s north-shore is rich with environmental diversity from mauka to makai (mountain to sea).
+Oahu’s north-shore is rich with environmental diversity from mauka to makai (mountain to sea).
 Unfortunately many miss out on cultural elements that amplify the area’s beauty.
 Even fewer take part under the guidance of a Kumu (teacher).
 We begin with an orientation to the history and significance of Waimea Valley.
 Recognized as the Valley of the Priests, Waimea was home to generations of high priests.
 In light of the historical significance of the area, we will offer a traditional chant asking permission to enter.
-There is no better way to dance hula than deep in a valley surrounded by nature.
-Participants will learn the basic steps and gestures of hula, and then a choreography.
-During our time in the valley, we will make two different styles of lei.
-The first lei will be made by stringing flowers and used during the hula lesson.
-The second style of lei is made by knotting the stems of leaves together.
-We will release this lei into the flowing waterfall at the back of the valley.
+During our time in the valley, we will make a flower lei.
+Kumu will release a lei into the flowing waterfall at the back of the valley.
 All participants are welcome to swim out to the waterfall.
 Life vests are provided for safety.

 Related Posts & Past Classes